OpenAstronomy/GSoC/application.md

 By participating in GSoC as an umbrella, we aim to improve the experience for both students and mentors alike, while reducing the administrative overhead.
-Last year was our first solo experience and it was a very successful one.
-We want to be the reference hub of open source astronomy and keep helping each other.
+We have successfully participated the last two years positioning us as the reference hub of open source astronomy.

-[997/1000]
+[994/1000]

 ## How many potential mentors have agreed to mentor this year?

-At the moment we have 28 potential mentors for this year’s program (listed on our ideas page).
+20+

 ## How will you keep mentors engaged with their students?